[Learn Korean E4] Aspirated and Tense Consonants Perfect Guide

 Let’s have fun learning Korean.

-So don’t worry about your Korean learning!
+So don’t worry about learning Korean!

 Trust me!
 Tammy will lead your way!

-You probably might be thinking “What are the aspirated and tense sounds?”
+You probably might be thinking, “What are the aspirated and tense sounds?”

-On the other hand, when you pronounce the aspirated sound, you push air from your mouth, like 카,타,차,파.
+On the other hand, when you pronounce the aspirated sound, you push air from your mouth, like 카, 타, 차, 파.

 In the previous video, we learned how to say the basic sound.

-Today, let’s learn the aspirated sounds like 차,카,타,파 and the tense sounds like 까,따,빠,싸,짜.
+Today, let’s learn the aspirated sounds like 차, 카, 타, 파 and the tense sounds like 까, 따, 빠, 싸, 짜.

 And also, please prepare a piece of tissue for today’s lesson.